Gem Visa credit card

 - Details of expenses and debts

 Once you have submitted your application, you’ll receive an approved, declined or need more information response within one minute.
-In some situations, further information is required to make a decision, so you’ll be contacted by email with these details.
+Further information is required to decide in some situations, and Gem Visa will contact you by email to request these details.